Eirik Lae Solberg

 Eirik Lae Solberg (born 3 April 1971) is a Norwegian politician for the Conservative Party.
+He has served as the Governing Mayor of Oslo since 2023 and was previously the Oslo City Commissioner for Finance from 2014 to 2015.
+Lae Solberg served as a deputy member of parliament for Oslo from 2021 to 2025, having previously done so between 1993 and 1997 for Buskerud.

 Education

 Solberg holds a bachelor's degree in economics from the London School of Economics and Political Science (LSE) and a master's degree in European history and politics from the University of Cambridge.

 Political career

 Local politics

 Solberg was elected to the Oslo City Council in 2007, and led the committee on finance and the Conservative group from 2009 to 2013.

 In 2014, he was appointed city commissioner for finance, a post he held until the Conservative coalition lost the 2015 local elections.

+Lae Solberg was elected deputy leader of the Oslo Conservative Party in 2018 with Heidi Nordby Lunde as leader, and was re-elected in 2020.

 He was the Oslo Conservative Party's candidate for Governing Mayor in the 2019 local elections.
 He lost the election to incumbent Raymond Johansen, and resigned as the Conservatives' group leader.
 He did however retain his council seat.

 On 1 July 2022, he was again chosen as the Oslo Conservatives' candidate for Governing Mayor for the 2023 local elections.
+The Conservative block won a majority in the following election, and the Conservatives initially sought to form a new city government with the Liberal Party, Christian Democrats and the Progress Party, but these negotiations collapsed and the Conservatives then sought to form a minority government with only the Liberal Party.
+The Progress Party had also ruled out a cooperation agreement with a new city government, citing they would not support a government they weren't a part of.
+However, they later backtracked and agreed to negotiate a cooperation agreement with the Conservatives and Liberals.
+The parties presented their platform on 24 October.